-Michaela is the author of Bouncing Forward, Dakini Power, the forthcoming Crazy America (RandomHouse/Goldmann, 2017), co-author of Coco Schumann: the Ghetto Swinger, translator of Light Comes Through, as well as contributor to and editor of several other books.
-In America, her articles have appeared in the Washington Post, the Huffington Post, CBS, Psychology Today, Daily Beast, Psych Central, and numerous online media.
+Michaela Haas, PhD, is the author of Bouncing Forward, Dakini Power, the new (German) Crazy America (RandomHouse/Goldmann, 2017), co-author of Coco Schumann: the Ghetto Swinger, translator of Light Comes Through, as well as contributor to and editor of several other books.
+She currently writes a weekly solutions column for the Süddeutsche Zeitung Magazin, Germany's biggest nationwide subscription newspaper.
+In America, her articles have appeared in the Washington Post, the Huffington Post, CBS, Psychology Today, Daily Beast, Yes!, Psych Central, and numerous other reputable media.

 Q & A with Michaela

 Q. How did you come up with the title?

 A. The title is a nod to civil rights icon Dr. Maya Angelou.
 She defines defying hardships as “bouncing forward, going beyond what the naysayers say.”
 I had the privilege of interviewing her for this book.
 Hearing her tell her story of overcoming such deep childhood trauma to become an international voice in effectuating positive change touched me deeply.

 Q: You say, we are stronger than we think.
 What do you mean by that?

 A. At first, I had suspected that just a few superhuman outliers, the likes of Malala and Mandela, managed to turn trials into triumphs.
 Though they surely exceed in courage and wisdom, they are not made of a different fabric than you and me.
 While caring for the very real pain of survivors who suffer from posttraumatic stress, trauma therapists tell us that most people will survive painful life events, loss, and accidents with few detectable long-term consequences.
 Actually, posttraumatic growth is much more common than PTSD.
 The research surprised me, too!
 We are so vulnerable, yet tenacious at the same time.